freenode/web-7.0/content/kb/general/cloaks.md

 Project cloaks
 ==============
-Project cloaks typically take the form `project/role/user`, for instance `freenode/staff/bigpresh`, and are designed to demonstrate that the user is connected to the project in some way.
+Project cloaks typically take the form `project/role/user`, for instance `freenode/staff/bigpresh` (however, some take othe forms).
+They are designed to demonstrate that the user is connected to the project in some way.
 Different projects use cloaks for various roles - some only use them for their "core" team, some will assign "user" cloaks as well.

 Project cloaks can only be requested by a registered group contact of an already [registered group](pages/groupreg) - they should contact a member of